 4. Video Schema Markup

-Article schema markup makes it easier for search engines to understand the content in the article.
+It makes it easier for search engines to understand the content of the article.
 It gives more details about the article, such as the headline, time published, a featured image, and sometimes even a video.
 Different types of article schema markups are news articles, blog posts, and scholarly articles.

-The organization schema markup gives details of your company introduction like contact info, location, official logo, and social profiles.
+The organization gives details of your company introduction like contact info, location, official logo, and social profiles.

 This makes potential customers find valuable information about your company without having to research to find the basics.